-Author has written 15 stories for Naruto, Fire Emblem, Fate/stay night, Anime X-overs, and Persona Series.
+Author has written 11 stories for Naruto, Fire Emblem, Fate/stay night, and Anime X-overs.

 I’m back.
 Decided to update my profile while I’m at it because I want my beloved readers to know I’m still around and I still love writing.
 I’m not promising a sudden regularity of updates or even lengthy ones (Life gets in the way, what can you do?) but hopefully I won’t disappear again for a long, long time.
 Anyway, want to know more about me?
 See everything below.

 I’m a writer with a lot of creativity and a desire to share my characters and ideas with the world.
 Anything else that comes from it is just a bonus, though I appreciate the recognition I’ve gotten over the years.
 I write what I want but I always appreciate constructive criticism when given.
 My tastes in stories vary.
 I suppose saying I like fics that are well-written would be too general, huh?

 Favorite Manga/Anime: Naruto, Bleach (Big fan), Code Geass (Never gets old), Fate/Zero (Amazing), Katekyo Hitman Reborn, Fairy Tail (Favorite Manga), Katanagatari (Favorite Anime), Gundam Seed, Avatar: The Last Airbender (I know it’s a cartoon, but I’ll include it here anyway.
 Love Korra too.), Dragonball Z, Rave Master, The World Only God Knows, Evangelion, etc.